asha-saini06/java-refresher-notes/Notes.md

 ❓: **Real-world usage?**
 `PreparedStatement` is used **90%** of the time in enterprise apps.
 `Statement` is rarely used except for DDL or simple queries.

+## 65. Collections
+Java Collection Framework (JCF) is a set of classes and interfaces that provide ready-made data structures to store and manipulate groups of objects efficiently.

+- Java provides built-in collection classes like `List`, `Set`, `Map` and `Queue`, so developers don’t need to write their own data management algorithms.
+- The Collection Framework improves productivity by making code more reusable, maintainable and faster to develop.